temporalio/documentation/docs/java/activities.md

 }
 ```

-In this example we use `Workflow.newActivityStub` to craete a client-side stuf of our file processing Activity.
+In this example we use `Workflow.newActivityStub` to create a client-side stub of our file processing Activity.
 We also define ActivityOptions and set the setStartToCloseTimeout timeout to one hour, meaning that
 we set the total execution timeout for each of its method invocations to one hour (from when
 the Activity execution is started to when it completes).